google/walt/README.md

  * Screen draw latency - using a photodiode that detects whether the screen is black or white.
  * Audio input / output latencies.
 Input latency will be usually referred as microphone latency.

-Hardware build instructions can be found in this repository under hardware/

-TODO: Longer description + principle of operation (link to time sync doc).

 ## Notes
+* Hardware build instructions can be found in this repository under hardware/
+* Clock syncrhonization details are described [here](android/WALT/app/src/main/jni/README.md)
 * The Android device and Teensy clocks have a tendency to diverge due to differing clock frequencies.
 This means they will go out of sync after approximately 5 minutes.
 The workaround is to use the app to re-sync the